mtlynch/mtlynch.io/content/posts/digitizing-1/index.md

 1. Mark the boundaries of an individual clip.
 1. Export the clip.
 1. Wait 2-15 minutes until the export completes.
-1. Repeat steps 2-4 until the end of the tape.
+1. Repeat steps 2-4 until the tape ends.

-The long waits meant that I was constantly context-switching between video editing and some other task.
+The long waits meant that I was constantly context-switching between video editing and some other task, scrambling my focus for hours

 The other drawback was non-reproducibility.
 Fixing a small error was almost as hard as doing the entire thing from scratch.
 That bit me hard when I reached the video-sharing stage.
 Only then did I realize I should have been exporting the videos in a format that web browsers could stream natively.
-My options were to re-do the tedious process of exporting hundreds of clips by hand or to re-encode the exported videos to a different format, degrading their quality.
+My options were to restart the tedious process of exporting hundreds of clips or to re-encode the exported videos to another format, degrading their quality.

 ### Robo-editing

 After an embarrassing number of hours doing everything by hand, I wondered if I could simply throw artificial intelligence at the problem.
 Identifying clip boundaries seemed like a suitable machine learning task.
-I knew that accuracy with an automated solution would be less than perfect, but maybe it could do 80% of the work, and I'd fix the last 20% by hand.
+I knew that accuracywould be less than perfect, but maybe it could do 80% of the work, and I'd fix the last 20% manually.

-I experimented with a tool called [pyscenedetect](https://pyscenedetect.readthedocs.io/en/latest/), which analyzed video files and printed out the timecodes where the scene changes occur:
+I experimented with a tool called [pyscenedetect](https://pyscenedetect.readthedocs.io/en/latest/), which analyzes video files and prints out the timecodes where scene changes occur:

 ```bash
  $ docker run \